Songwriting

 I knew that night that music would always be there for me when all else failed.
 I realized that music and life was making me a musician.

 Often, I think about how lucky I have been to call myself a songwriter and make a living creating songs.
 Marty Dodson and I both feel this way.
 It’s one of the biggest reasons we created the SongTown community.
-We want to be that voice offering support and mentorship to a struggling writer who just needs some songwriting encouragement to keep them on their path.
+We want to be that voice offering support and mentorship to struggling writers who just need some songwriting encouragement to keep them on their path.
 When all else fails.

 Walk On!
 Write On! ~Clay